TL;DR

 - We explain why it matters and what to do next

-GLP-1 weight loss drugs, like Mounjaro and Wegovy (Ozempic), are helping people achieve dramatic Mounjaro weight loss results in record time.
+GLP-1 weight loss drugs are helping people achieve dramatic Mounjaro weight loss results in record time.

 Why does it matter?
 Because muscle isn’t just for lifting weights.
 It keeps your metabolism running, helps balance and mobility, and protects your body as you age.
-Research published in the Journal of Cachexia, Sarcopenia and Muscle shows that losing too much muscle, too fast, can mimic 10–20 years of biological ageing.
+Research shows that losing too much muscle, too fast, can be the same as 10-20 years of biological ageing.

-The good news?
-There are ways to fight back.
+The good news is that here are ways to fight back.
 Experts agree that resistance training and high-protein eating are your best tools.

 You don’t need long gym sessions or intense workouts to get started.
-If you are on a Mounjaro weight loss journey, beginner-friendly resistance training, such as using light weights or resistance bands, can make a big difference.
+If you are on Mounjaro, beginner-friendly resistance training, such as using light weights or resistance bands, can make a big difference.
 Even short, consistent sessions a few times a week can help protect your muscles while you lose weight.

 And when it comes to food, prioritise protein.
 Think lean meats, dairy, legumes, and protein supplements.